coreeng/core-platform-docs/content/platform/troubleshooting.md

 Error: Error when reading or editing Address: googleapi: Error 400: External address used for NAT cannot be deleted., badRequest
 ```

-During updates to your `network.public_nat_gateway.ips` configuration when you try to remove already allocated IP address the
+During updates to your `network.publicNatGateway.ipCount` configuration when you try to remove already allocated IP address the
 update will fail.
 To decrease the number of allocated IPs, please drain it first then remove it from NAT Gateway
 manually before running IAC tool.
 Follow [Decrease allocated number of IP addresses](../nat-gateway#decrease-allocated-number-of-ip-addresses).